 Private Education Loans

-Academic Progress and Program Pursuit for Federal and Manhattan College Grants, Loans and Work-Study Programs
+Academic Progress and Program Pursuit for Federal and Manhattan University Grants, Loans and Work-Study Programs

 As an undergraduate student you must meet, at minimum, the following satisfactory progress requirements if you are the recipient of any of these federal or institutional aid programs: